zeebigbadkitty/HTML-CSS-Refactor/README.md

 # mod-one-challenge
-Refactoring code for semantic elements and assesbility to completeg the module one challenge activity.
+Refactoring code for semantic elements and accessibility to completing the module one challenge activity.